This page has links and reviews of available templates and tools relating to the CMMC and NIST SP 800-171

-These are generally websites (clouds) that are designed to guide you through your CMMC compliance project.
-They give you a place to upload your policies and evidence (screenshots, reports, etc) and cross-link to specific CMMC practices.
+These are generally websites (clouds) that are designed to guide you through your CMMC or 800-171 compliance project.
+They give you a place to upload your policies and evidence (screenshots, reports, etc) and cross-link to specific CMMC and 800-171 requirements.
 Some will provide you sample policies and “best practice” answers to make it even easier.

 The problem with compliance platforms: Can they safely store your data?

 So as you are considering using a compliance website, if you will put CUI into it, you should look at whether their system (not their hosting provider) is FedRAMP approved and that they have reporting capabilities in place per DFARS 252.204-7012.
 Short story: there aren’t many that meet this requirement… (comment if you know otherwise!).